Tennis-Djokovic closes in on Major 23 as Alcaraz breaks down | Sports-Games

 Novak Djokovic made a huge leap towards a record 23rd men's Grand Slam title with a 6-3 5-7 6-1 6-1 French Open semi-final victory against an ailing Carlos Alcaraz in a clash of titans that ended in anticlimatic fashion on Friday.
 World number one Alcaraz had just levelled the contest when disaster struck as he limped to his bench holding his right leg at 1-1 in the third set.

-While he continued playing, the U.S. Open champion was clearly hampered but Djokovic was merciless, dropping only one of 12 games to book a spot for Sunday's showdown against either last year's runner-up Casper Ruud or German Alexander Zverev.
-It was unclear whether Alcaraz, who skipped this year's Australian Open because of a hamstring injury, was suffering from cramps or injured.
+While he continued playing, the U.S. Open champion was clearly hampered by cramps but Djokovic was merciless, dropping only one of 12 games to book a spot for Sunday's showdown against either last year's runner-up Casper Ruud or German Alexander Zverev.
+"It's been really tough for me, honestly.
+I disappointed myself honestly in a match like this," said Alcaraz, who skipped this year's Australian Open because of a hamstring injury.

+"The first set and the second set were really, really intense and I started to cramp in my arm.
+At the beginning of the third set I started to cramp every part of my body, not only the legs.
+The arms, as well, every part of the legs."
+Djokovic will play his 34th Grand Slam final, his seventh at Roland Garros, where he lifted the Musketeers' Cup twice, in 2016 and 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)